joseignacioLS/react-fitness-app/README.md

 ## How to run it locally?

-Download the repo, npm init
+Download the repo, npm init and npm start